 Buying High, Selling Low

 After that penny stock fiasco, I turned to my attention to legit, successful companies.
 Brilliant right?
 We’re on our way to riches now…..Well not exactly that easy.
 There is a little something called valuation.
 You can buy stock in the best companies in the world but if you don’t get them at good prices, it is a bad investment.
 It really pays to do your homework before hand before making rash purchases.
-In fact, I keep Union Pacific around to remind me of that lesson.
-I still haven’t quite got back to even after I purchased it high a couple of years ago.
+In fact, I keep AT&T around to remind me of that lesson.
+I still haven’t got back to even after I purchased it high a couple of years ago.
+Fortunately the high yield softens the blow somewhat.

 As a big fan of dividend investing, it is easy to fall in love with stocks that offer a big juicy dividend.
 I mean who doesn’t love a yield of 7, 8, 9 percent?
 Well, sometimes this can be a big red flag.
 Often the companies that are plagued with debt are the ones offering these big dividends.
 Take Kinder Morgan for example.
 The company was a dividend dream.
 I believe they were up to a 6 percent or so yield when the CEO said the company was in great shape and the dividend payouts wouldn’t be touched.
 They were building and adding pipeline like crazy.
 The only problem was they were taking on loads of debt.